mikekeith52/scalecast/README.md

 ```

 #### Create Grids
 We can use three of the same grids as we did in univariate forecasting and create a new MLR grid, with a modification to also search the optimal lag numbers.
 The `lags` argument can be an `int`, `list`, or `dict` type and all series will use the other series' lags (as well as theirown lags) in each model that is called.
-Again, for mv forecasting, you can use:
+Again, for mv forecasting, we can save default grids:

 ```python
 GridGenerator.get_mv_grids()
 ```

-To save the MVGrids.py file to your working directory by default, which scalecast will know how to read.
+This creates the MVGrids.py file in your working directory by default, which scalecast knows how to read.

 ```python